Dr. Ranjit Kumar

 12. Jaiprakash Bisen and Ranjit Kumar (2018) Agricultural marketing reforms and e-national agricultural market (e-NAM) in India: a review.
 Agricultural Economics Research Review, Vol 31: 167-176.

-20. Ranjit Kumar, Surjit V, Bantilan C, Lagesh MA and Yadav US (2015).
+17. Ranjit Kumar, Surjit V, Bantilan C, Lagesh MA and Yadav US (2015).
 Truncated Access to Institutional Agricultural Credit as a Major Constraint for Rural Transformation: Insights from Longitudinal Village Studies.
-Agricultural Economics Research Review, Vol. 28: 137-150.
+Agricultural Economics Research Review, Vol. 28 (Conf No.): 137-150.

 Font Expand